You can lower your blood pressure without medication. Try these 10 lifestyle changes.

-Lifestyle plays an important role in treating your high blood pressure.
-If you successfully control your blood pressure with a healthy lifestyle, you might avoid, delay or reduce the need for medication.
+If you have high blood pressure, you may wonder if medication is necessary to bring the numbers down.
+But lifestyle plays a vital role in treating high blood pressure.
+Controlling blood pressure with a healthy lifestyle might prevent, delay or reduce the need for medication.

-Here are 10 lifestyle changes you can make to lower your blood pressure and keep it down.
+Here are 10 lifestyle changes that can lower blood pressure and keep it down.

 These numbers vary among ethnic groups.
-Ask your doctor about a healthy waist measurement for you.
+Ask your health care provider about a healthy waist measurement for you.

 The effect of sodium intake on blood pressure varies among groups of people.
 In general, limit sodium to 2,300 milligrams (mg) a day or less.
 However, a lower sodium intake — 1,500 mg a day or less — is ideal for most adults.

 Limiting alcohol to less than one drink a day for women or two drinks a day for men can help lower blood pressure by about 4 mm Hg.
 One drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

 But drinking too much alcohol can raise blood pressure by several points.
 It can also reduce the effectiveness of blood pressure medications.

 Smoking increases blood pressure.
 Stopping smoking helps lower blood pressure.
 It can also reduce the risk of heart disease and improve overall health, possibly leading to a longer life.

 Poor sleep quality — getting fewer than six hours of sleep every night for several weeks — can contribute to hypertension.
 A number of issues can disrupt sleep, including sleep apnea, restless leg syndrome and general sleeplessness (insomnia).